ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 ### POST /misps
-This request will send the MOSIP Admin credentials and misp details to get registered.
-   - Internally MISP LK get generated with configured timespan of expiry.
-   - MISP LK by default set as 'Active'
+MOSIP Admin would be able to create MISP using this API.
+At the time of creation of MISP, MISP ID and MISP License Key are generated,mapped and shared back in response.
+Post successful MISP creation, by default MISP is set to active status,  MISP License key is to active status.
+MISP License key is configurable and set to expire in 3 months, 6 months OR any configurable period.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps</div>